ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### How to use this document

-You should read this whole document.
-The main things you need to know about passwords depends where and how they are being used:
+This document tells you the main things you need to know about passwords.
+What you need to know depends on the task, and where and how passwords are being used:

 | If the password is for\.\.\. | Example scenarios where the password is used | Read the [Overview](#overview) section carefully, and also\.\.\. |
 |---|---|---|